pcardona34/pi-step-initiative/README.md

 ## Abstract

-Now I have more personal time, I consider to accomplish an old dream: setting and using a NEXTSTEP like operating system on a recent and silent (fanless) computer.
-My hardware choice is now a Raspberry Pi 400 and my project is a kind of Pi-STEP initiative to develop and to share a bootable SD card image of that OS to the communities concerned: GNUstep developers and also young learners within the Pi Foundation project.
+Now I have more personal time, I consider to accomplish an old dream: setting and using a OPENSTEP like operating system: see History of NeXT and OPENSTEP: [French readers](https://www.levenez.com/NeXTSTEP/Historique.html) or there: [OPENSTEP](https://next.fandom.com/wiki/OpenStep) - on a recent and silent (fanless) computer.
+My hardware choice is now a [Raspberry Pi 400](https://www.raspberrypi.com/products/raspberry-pi-400/specifications/) and my project is a kind of Pi-STEP initiative to develop and to share a bootable SD card image of that OS with Desktop to the communities concerned: GNUstep developers and also young learners within the [Raspberry Pi Foundation](https://www.raspberrypi.org/) project.
 It could be a showcase like is already the [LiveStep project](https://github.com/probonopd/LIVEstep) for the FreeBSD.

-For several month, I tried some great projects of integrated Desktop purposes like NEXTSPACE (by Sergii Stoian) and GS-Desktop (by Ondrej Florian) about those projects I have a great respect because of the work they accomplished.
+For several month, I tried some great projects of integrated Desktop purposes like [NEXTSPACE (by Sergii Stoian)](https://github.com/trunkmaster/nextspace) and [GS-Desktop (by Ondrej Florian)](https://github.com/onflapp/gs-desktop) about those projects I have a great respect because of the work they accomplished.

 But until now, I am not satisfied...